sachinis/Secrets_Scanner/README.md

 iii) With default command-line arguments (source_dir = '../', apattern = 'secrets-scanner/allow_pattern_file.json', bpattern = 'secrets-scanner/block_pattern_file.json') :

-Create a directory named 'security' in the root directory of your product repo.
-Navigate to the 'security' directory and clone this repo (secrets-scanner repo).
-Replace the 'allow_pattern_file.json' in the 'security' directory with a custom one and run the following command from the 'security' directory:
+Clone this repo inside a directory.
+Replace the 'allow_pattern_file.json' with a custom one and run the following command from the directory where you cloned this repo:

 `python3 secrets-scanner`